Machong, Guangdong

 Machong (麻涌镇 (麻湧鎮, Máchōng Zhèn)), sometimes mispronounced Mayong, is a town under the jurisdiction of the prefecture-level city of Dongguan in the Pearl River Delta region of Guangdong Province, China.
 It is located at the northwest corner of Dongguan's administration and is the city's westernmost division.

+Economy

+The town is home to several e-commerce logistics centers of companies including JD.com, Alibaba, DHL, and Cainiao.